-The Bartle Library Third Floor renovation project will significantly impact the Science Library and its collections – see the April 2020 Update for details.
-The majority of the third floor collection will be relocated to the ground floor of the Science Library.
-To accommodate this collection, the Science Library ground floor materials have been relocated to the first and second floors, and bound journals have been relocated to the Annex.
+The Bartle Library Third Floor renovation project significantly impacted the Science Library and its collections.
+The majority of the third floor collection has been relocated to the ground floor of the Science Library.

 A ground floor compact shelving plan has been selected that preserves as much quiet

 study as possible, maintains group study spaces, and provides a space for outreach

 activities.
 We will strive to maintain the quiet and accessible environment our community

 is accustomed to experiencing.
 There will be exciting opportunities in the future